tnasim/MusicSuggester/README.md

-# CSE535-Fall2019-Project-Team 3
-<b>Music Suggestor App</b>
+# Music Suggester App

-A music player Android application that can suggest users with appropriate songs based users current location (e.g. school, home, restaurant etc.), users mood.
+This music player Android application can suggest users with appropriate songs based users current location (e.g. school, home, restaurant etc.), users mood.
-There are two parts of the project, and Android Application 'MusicSuggestor' and a Server that provides with predicted song category based on user's current information.
+There are two parts of the project, and Android Application 'MusicSuggestor' and a Server (APIs) that provides with predicted song category based on user's current information.

 <h2>Details</h2>
 The server mainly provides with api that receives 'application/json' data and responds with json data as well.